-This feature allows you to set the backlight and contrast of the screen.
+This feature allows you to set the backlight and contrast of the screen for each handset separately.

 10.1.1 Adjusting the Backlight

 - Step 1 On the home screen, press the Menu/DSC control to enter the "MAIN MENU" screen. - Step 2 Go to "GENERAL SETUP > DISPLAY SETUP".